FrancesCoronel/readme/README.md

 ## Installation

 Installation is the next section in an effective README.
 Tell other users how to install your project locally.
-Optionally, include a `GIF` to make the process even more clear for other people.
+Optionally, include a gif to make the process even more clear for other people.

 > Install this package using the following command